Public Safety

 Maintain a Calm Tone in All Communications

-Use All Available Channels to Distribute Safety Information, News, and Updates
+Use All Available Channels To Distribute Safety Information, News, and Updates

-This should include social media, your government website, text messages, phone and email alerts.
+This should include social media, your government website, text messages, phone, and email alerts.
 In addition, an emergency mass notification system can help expedite multi-channel communications.

-Tap into the IPAWS Network.
+Tap Into the IPAWS Network

 Written by